AI agent guardrails compared by enforcement layer

-An honest comparison of every AI guardrails tool on the market.
-What each does, what it does not do, pricing, and which to choose for your use case.
-We built Veto, so we are biased.
-We will be transparent about that.
+A control-point comparison of major AI guardrails tools.
+What each does, what it does not do, packaging posture, and which to choose for your use case.
+We built Veto, so Veto is included, so the comparison names the enforcement point each product owns.

 "AI guardrails" is an umbrella term that covers at least four different categories of tools.
 They solve different problems and are often complementary, not competing.
-Understanding which category each tool falls into is essential for making the right choice.
+Understanding which category each tool falls into is essential for choosing the right enforcement point.

 Input security

 Scans inputs before they reach the model.
 Detects prompt injections, jailbreaks, PII, and malicious content.
-Protects the model from bad inputs.
+Protects the model from malicious inputs.

 Examples: Lakera Guard, cloud provider shields